Andes Birding Tours Colombia Bogota Monserrate Trips

 Day 1: Arrival in Bogotá

-Upon arrival at the El Dorado International Airport in Bogotá (BOG), you will be met at the airport and it is about a 15 minute drive to the hotel for the night.
+Upon arrival at the El Dorado International Airport in Bogotá (BOG), you will be met at the airport and it is about a 30 minute drive to the Hotel Casa Deco where we will spend 2-nights.

 Day 2: Bogotá